-On behalf of the family and friends of Dr. Richard M. Lewis, Kajeets, a broadband internet device, have been made available to those students who are not able to access internet in their homes.
+On behalf of the family and friends of Dr. Richard M. Lewis, Kajeets, a broadband internet device, have been made available to those students of CCPS who are not able to access internet in their homes!
 This technology is the result of generous memorial contributions made to honor the late Dr. Lewis, who passed away in July 2016.
 Dr. Lewis was the President of the Clarke County Education Foundation at the time of his passing, and he was a tireless advocate for access to educational opportunities.

 Today, the Clarke County Education Foundation (CCEF) was proud to again award all third-grade students in Clarke County with their very own dictionary.
 The dictionaries were paid for by an endowment from funds raised under the leadership of John Friant, Sr. The John...

 Berryville, Virginia (November 5, 2019) – The Clarke County Education Foundation announced the renaming of one of its scholarships, the CCHS Performing Arts Scholarship to the Andy Kiser CCHS Performing Arts Scholarship.
 Mr. Andy Kiser served as a teacher and media...

 About the Foundation